PiGames-art/.github/profile/README.md

 - It will cause **memory leak** and will delete every file.

 ## About Other [PiGames](https://github.com/PiGames)
 Well, i noticed them after using this PiGames name.
-I think they are a dead game stuido, their last commits were years ago.
+I think they are a dead game studio, their last commits were years ago.
 And they are using Pig, i am using Pi itself.
 So there should not be any copyright issues.
+**I am not associated with them.**